AI Search Visibility: What It Is and Why It Matters

 Most of the measurement above you can do by hand, and you should start there.
 Pick ten prompts, run them across the engines, write down what you see.
 That afternoon is free and genuinely clarifying.

 The honest limit is repetition.
 Checking fifty prompts across four engines, every week, watching for the moment a competitor displaces you or a new source starts citing you, doesn't fit in a free afternoon.
-That ongoing watch is what monitoring tools are built for, and where a paid tier earns its place: not for a one-time look (do that free) but for standing guard so you catch changes the day they happen.
+That ongoing watch is what AI search visibility tools are built for, and where a paid tier earns its place: not for a one-time look (do that free) but for standing guard so you catch changes the day they happen.
 One brand and a few prompts, the free check has you covered.
 A category, a roster of competitors, or client accounts, and continuous tracking pays for itself.
-Our breakdown of the best GEO tools for 2026 tests the options on real prompts so you can pick the right fit.
+Our breakdown of the best GEO tools for 2026 compares the options on features, pricing and engine coverage so you can pick the right fit.

 If part of your visibility work includes publishing an llms.txt file, our llms.txt generator builds a valid one from your site in a couple of minutes.